Government in Halifax, Nova Scotia

-Halifax Regional Municipality, formally known as Halifax is located in Nova Scotia, Canada.
+Halifax, formally known as the Halifax Regional Municipality, is located in Nova Scotia, Canada.
 The municipality is governed by a mayor (elected at large) and a sixteen-person Regional Council, who are elected by geographic district; municipal elections occur every leap year.

-The Halifax Regional Council has also established smaller "community councils" wherein three or more councilors from a geographic area agree to form these councils to deal primarily with local development issues.
-Most community council decisions are subject to final approval by regional council.
+The Halifax Regional Council has also established smaller "Community Councils" wherein three or more councilors from a geographic area agree to form these councils to deal primarily with parks and local development issues.
+Many Community Council decisions are subject to final approval by Regional Council.

-The Halifax Regional Council has responsibility for the Halifax Regional Police, Halifax Public Libraries, Halifax Regional Fire and Emergency, Halifax Regional Water Commission, Halifax Transit, parks and recreation, public works and waste management.
+The Halifax Regional Council is directly responsible for the oversight of the operations of Halifax Regional Fire and Emergency, Halifax Transit, parks and recreation, public works and waste management.
+Regional Council also appoints Council members and citizens to external boards, agencies, and commissions, including the Board of Police Commissioners responsible for area Royal Canadian Mounted Police and Halifax Regional Police, Halifax Public Libraries, and the Halifax Regional Water Commission.

 Emergency services

 Two areas of contention during the post-amalgamation years have been in the areas of police and fire services.

 Police services

 Halifax Regional Police is an amalgamation of the municipal forces from the City of Halifax, City of Dartmouth, and Town of Bedford.
 Areas that were formerly part of the Municipality of the County of Halifax were policed by the Royal Canadian Mounted Police (RCMP) under a provincial policing contract.

 Since amalgamation, HRP has been restricted to patrolling the former cities of Halifax and Dartmouth, the Sambro loop and the town of Bedford, while the RCMP provide rural policing services as well as highway traffic enforcement.
 Jurisdictional boundaries have been relaxed in recent years, allowing more integration between both forces to allow for better coverage and response.